Feyenoord

 effort.
 I got a stool at the bar in Melief Bender and enjoyed the ambience once

-I’d got my first beer.
-James Brown and assorted similar music was piped at a
+I was sitting with my first beer.
+James Brown and assorted similar music were piped at a

 sensible level.